-The exhaust elbow, often called the mixing elbow, water-injection bend, or exhaust riser, is a critical component in small marine diesel installations.
+The exhaust elbow, often called the mixing elbow, wet exhaust mixing elbow, water-injection bend, or exhaust riser, is a critical component in small marine diesel installations.
 Despite its modest size, it plays a central role in ensuring safe exhaust discharge, maintaining optimal engine back-pressure, and preventing seawater from flowing backward into the engine cylinders.
 Understanding its construction, thermal environment, and maintenance requirements is essential for reliable marine diesel operation.

 A marine diesel’s exhaust system must perform multiple tasks simultaneously: remove combustion gases, attenuate noise, discharge seawater used for cooling, prevent water backflow, and limit heat transfer into the engine space.
 The exhaust elbow is where these functions converge.
 Located at the engine’s exhaust outlet, it provides a point where cooling water is injected into hot exhaust gas to reduce temperature from several hundred degrees Celsius down to safe wet-exhaust handling temperatures.